barbarer/py4e-int/_sources/dictionaries/advancedtextparsing.rst

    :answer_c: line 9
    :answer_d: line 10
    :correct: b, c
    :feedback_a: Try again!
+This line iterate line.split
    :feedback_b: Correct!
 This line creates the table, which tells the translate method what to change/remove.
    :feedback_c: Correct!
 This line runs the translate method, which is where the punctuation is filtered out.
    :feedback_d: Try again!
+This line translates the punctuation, but does not remove them.

    Which line(s) in the above activecode remove the punctuation from the text?